Case Study 13 min read

 The 15-creator threshold was the most dangerous one.
 It was where individual creator performance became invisible inside aggregate numbers.

-When total portfolio revenue is growing — even modestly — it masks a lot of individual creator deterioration.
+When total portfolio revenue is growing — even modestly — it masks individual creator deterioration.
 Three creators can be declining sharply while two are growing fast enough to keep the total moving upward.
 In the monthly review, you look at the portfolio total, see growth, and move on.
-The declining creators don’t get attention because the aggregate number doesn’t ask for it.
+The declining creators do not get attention because the aggregate number does not ask for it.

 We nearly lost a creator at this stage — not because she left, but because her revenue had declined 41% over eight weeks and nobody had caught it.
 It was invisible inside a portfolio that was growing overall.
 When she brought it up herself on a creator call, we were embarrassed.
-We had no explanation for why we hadn’t noticed.
-The answer — though we didn’t say it — was that we had no system that would have noticed.
+We had no explanation.
+The answer — though we did not say it — was that we had no system that would have noticed.

-This is what eventually pushed us to build the creator health scoring system described in our health score post.
-But at the time, the immediate fix was simpler: we built a per-creator weekly anomaly alert that fired whenever any creator’s 7-day revenue dropped more than 20% below their trailing 30-day average.
+The immediate fix was a per-creator weekly anomaly alert that fired whenever any creator’s 7-day revenue dropped more than 20% below their trailing 30-day average.

 import requests